top of page

 For example, humans possess human-specific single nucleotide polymorphisms (SNPs) in IFIH1 gene, that are absent in non-human Ifih1 gene, and that confer human-specific vulnerability (gain-of-function variants) or protection (loss-of-function variants) to T1DM.

-The IFIH1 gene encodes the melanoma differentiation-associated protein 5 (MDA5), a cytosolic pattern recognition receptor (PRR), expressed in immune cells and in pancreatic beta cells, that can detect dsRNA from viral infections and trigger an innate immune response.
+The IFIH1 gene encodes the melanoma differentiation-associated protein 5 (MDA5), a cytosolic pattern recognition receptor expressed in immune cells and in pancreatic beta cells, that can detect dsRNA from viral infections and trigger an innate immune response.

-This also raises the question of whether NHP, which do not naturally develop T1DM, possess other protective SNPs in orthologues of human genes involved in T1DM and that could jeopardize safe and effective translation of preclinical studies to T1DM patients.
+This also raises the question of whether NHP, that do not naturally develop T1DM, possess other protective SNPs in orthologues of human genes involved in T1DM and that could jeopardize safe and effective translation of preclinical studies to T1DM patients.

 Species-specific differences in gut microbiome

-The immune system homeostasis is modulated by the gut microbiome which varies significantly across different species, making findings from microbiological studies in animals not directly translatable to humans.
+The immune system homeostasis is modulated by the gut microbiome which varies significantly across species, making findings from microbiological studies in animals not directly translatable to humans.

 In diabetes, inflammatory responses can be triggered by an imbalance between beneficial and pathogenic bacteria (dysbiosis), by an increased intestinal permeability to bacterial endotoxins, by bacterial stimulation of pro-inflammatory cytokines, or by elevated levels in the blood of gram-negative bacteria cell walls-derived lipopolysaccharides.

 The study of the microbiome has historically relied on mouse studies, based on coarse comparisons at higher taxonomy hierarchy level with a poorly characterized mouse gastrointestinal (GI) microbiota.
-However, advances in metagenomics, that have enabled a much more granular view of mouse microbiota at lower taxonomy level, have shed light on previously unknown profound species-specific differences in GI microbiome composition, quantity, and function.
+However, advances in metagenomics that have enabled a much more granular view of mouse microbiota at lower taxonomy level, have shed light on previously unknown profound species-specific differences in GI microbiome composition, quantity, and function.

 What is more, mouse and human microbial strains of the same species can have divergent gene content and function, as is exemplified by the species Limosilactobacillus reuteri which has mouse-adapted and human-adapted strains, however, with very different functions.

-For example, African green monkeys show an opposite microbial taxa and genes responses to a typical high-protein, high-fat, low-fiber Western diet compared to humans, suggesting that NHP are not a good model for studying the effect of the human gut microbiota on host metabolism and microbiome-associated human diseases Amato et al., Microbiome, Nov 2015.
+Even though the gut microbiota in humans was closer to that in NHP, significant differences remain between the two species.
+For example, African green monkeys show opposite microbial taxa and genes responses to a typical high-protein, high-fat, low-fiber Western diet compared to humans, suggesting that NHP are not an appropriate model organism for studying the effect of the human gut microbiota on host metabolism and human diseases 65.

 Human-based research has shown that the gut microbiome plays a crucial role in shaping both the innate and adaptive immune system from infancy through adulthood through human host-specific interactions between human host-specific immune system and human host-specific microbiota.